triestpa/You-Should-Learn-Regex/README.md

 You might have noticed something new in the above pattern - we're wrapping the hour and minute capture segments in parenthesis `( ... )`.
 This allows us to define each part of the pattern as a **capture group**.

-Capture groups are one of the most powerful features of Regex since they allow us individually extract and transforms parts of each matched pattern.
+Capture groups allow us individually extract, transform, and rearrange pieces of each matched pattern.

 #### Real-World Example - Time Parsing